tobinjt/johntobin.ie/content/blog/Python_development.md

 <https://github.com/tobinjt/bin/blob/master/python/.coveragerc>.
 I highly
 recommend configuring testing to fail if there is insufficient coverage.
-You can also configure a HTML output directory so that you can easily see which lines of code you haven't tested.
+You can also configure a HTML output directory so that you can easily see which lines of code you haven't tested; configuring a portable output directory might be difficult, I haven't needed to do so yet.

 ### Integration tests.